 For the most part, co-sleeping parents are naturally patient people (at least with their kids!).
 We’ve let our kids take their time, avoided crying-it-out, and made unbelievable sacrifices to our own schedule to make sure our little guys are comfortable.
 So this transition is no different.
 Give it time and it will be well worth it!
 We made a few different efforts along the way to get our son into a crib and they never worked.
 He just wasn’t ready.
 If your toddler is scared or freaking out, then try to give them more time!
 It won’t be long before they truly are ready.
 When all was said and done, it took less than a week to get my son consistently falling asleep in his bed, but about 6 months before he was sleeping through the night alone in his room.
 This may seem long to a lot of people, but we managed to avoid crying-it-out and no one was pushed farther than they could go.
 It worked for us!

-Good luck with the transition!
-Let me know if you had any other tricks to get your own kids transitioned to their own rooms!
+Good luck with your own co-sleeping transition!
+Let me know if you have any other tips for how to transition a co-sleeping toddler into their own bed!